chongwongus/TaskFlow-student-project-management/README.md

 - Verify the correct Google Client ID is in your .env file
 - Ensure `http://localhost:3000` is added to authorized JavaScript origins
 - Check browser console for any CORS or authorization errors

+### GitHub OAuth Issues

+- Verify the GitHub Client ID and Secret are correctly set in your `.env` file
+- Ensure the Authorization callback URL in your GitHub OAuth App matches exactly: `http://localhost:3000/github/callback`
+- Check that `CLIENT_URL` is set to `http://localhost:3000` in your backend `.env`
+- If you see "redirect_uri mismatch" errors, make sure there are no trailing slashes in your callback URL

 ### API Connection Issues